shoeke/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: January 19, 2019

+**Today's Progress**:No real hands on coding today.
+What did I do?
+Trying to remember bc I feel like I did a good amount of reading on the subject.
+I checked on the FCC forum and was reading entries on other people who struggle with learning js.
+I did discover I am not allow.
+Two entries directed me to a site called Watch and Code.
+This young man is right here in Sunnyvale!!
+He says (and I completely agree) there is a ton of info available covering the beginning pieces of JS and of course a lot of advanced info, but nothing in the middle to help you string it all together.
+That's completely true.
+NOw I'm thinking most tech is like that (and art) Here are all the separate, primary pieces, now you go figure out how to use them.
+Gonna try doing his course over the next week and see how it goes.
+**Thoughts** Besides js, I also want to finish bootstrap and sass on treehouse.
+That should make me ready to take on Wordpress in February!!

 ### Day 18: January 18, 2019

 **Today's Progress**:FINISHED 206 Unplugged!!!Finally.
 I think it looks pretty good.
 Learn some great testing sites including Google Mobile Tester, Matt Kesley responsive tester, and I tried to download Xcode but it needed the Mojave op system and I'm currently using Sierra and am waiting to upgrade because I keep hearing there are lots of issues including slowing down of the system.
 Also got through a good section of the Treehouse Web Devel track doing the Bootstrap section.